Help us make night time flight time

 Putting the Air Ambulance at the heart of your community…day and night

-Devon Air Ambulance are working with communities to develop a network of pre-surveyed floodlit ‘community landing sites' which enables us to bring a life-saving service into the heart of communities when it is dark.
+Devon Air Ambulance works with communities to develop a network of pre-surveyed floodlit ‘community landing sites' which enables us to bring a life-saving service into the heart of those communities when it is dark.